Welcome to Scouting!

 Cub Scouts is a family activity!
 All Packs are led by Youth Protection Trained volunteers from families just like yours!
 You will have the opportunity to take a role in helping with your child's experience and we hope you will consider applying to be a volunteer leader.

 Every volunteer leader is required to go through a criminal background check and Youth Protection Training process that ensures your child will be in a safe and fun program.
-The Erie Shores Council provides many training opportunities for our leaders to enhance the program they deliver and increase the skills they can pass onto our Scouts.
+The Erie Shores Council provides many training opportunities for our leaders to enhance the program they deliver and increase the skills they can pass on to our Scouts.

 Lots of youth take part in Scouting along with a variety of other activities like sports, music, academic interests, and more.
-These programs all work together with Scouting to provide your child with a balance of adult role models and experiences!
+These programs all work together with Scouting to provide your youth with a balance of adult role models and experiences!
 Since many youth want to do both sports and Scouting, some Dens will organize alongside sports programs, sometimes with Cub Scout activities (and snacks!) after some practices, and activity schedules coordinated to allow participation in both sports and Scouting.